 For now, I want to focus on solving the problems of the buyer, which is to get complete property details and visit the property(if initial checking says it’s worth visiting), which are needed for proper due diligence.

-How can a buyer get complete foreclosed property details?
+Step-by-step: How to get complete foreclosed property details

 I’ll wear my buyer’s hat for this so I can give you step-by-step instructions.
 Here goes: